GladysAssistant/v4-website/en/docs/integrations/caldav.md

 1. Select "Calendar" for application
 2. Select "Other" for device
-3. Once you enter the desired name ("Gladys" for example), click on "Generate" and note the generated password
+3. Once you entered the desired name ("Gladys" for example), click on "Generate" and note the generated password

 ![Google Agenda](/en/img/docs/configuration/caldav/google_2_generate.png)